 If a position is held on swap and Oceanwood would not be able to cast a vote, for certain positions where voting on a decision is integral to the investment thesis, the position may be converted into cash in order to vote in a company meeting.
 If securities are lent out (e.g. via repo), they may be recalled in order to cast a vote on pertinent matters.

+In the case of Article 8 Funds, in circumstances where the sustainability risk(s) are overwhelmingly detrimental to society, the environment and stakeholders, the ESG Committee may instruct the investment team to cease to pursue the opportunity further.
 Given the broad range of sectors, industries and asset classes within Oceanwood’s investment universe, there are no consistent sustainability indicators that are used across all investment opportunities to measure the attainment of the environmental and social characteristics noted above.

 In addition, none of the Funds commit to any minimum proportion of assets to be invested in assets that contribute to an environmental objective, or in sustainable investments, or limit its ability to invest in assets that do not contribute to an ESG objective or are not sustainable investments.